morganoleary/studio-booking-site/README.md

 - Customizing the User profile in the admin dashboard was learned from [Customizing authentication in Django](https://docs.djangoproject.com/en/dev/topics/auth/customizing/).
 - Implementing Bootstrap's pop-up modal came from this [Bootstrap Components Documentation](https://getbootstrap.com/docs/4.6/components/modal/).
 - The ideaology of implementing the booking form's DateTimePicker came from [Django-Bootstrap-Datepicker-Plus](https://django-bootstrap-datepicker-plus.readthedocs.io/en/latest/customization.html).
 This wasn't rendering properly, so with the help of [this example](https://github.com/GJSayers/hobo-hatch-b2b/blob/main/checkout/forms.py) from tutor support, along with [letscodemore.com](https://www.letscodemore.com/blog/how-to-add-date-input-widget-in-django-forms/), I was able to implement DateInput & TimeInput.
+- Figuring out how to cancel a booked class was referenced from the 'I think therefore I blog' walkthrough video for [Editing and deleting records](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+2023_Q3/courseware/56a2da0940b4411d8a38c2b093a22c60/24613de4bafc4032882cc1b8799bd4f0/).
+I also received great feedback from Daisy on Slack to get it working properly.

 ### Content
 Soul Base Pilates Studio - My sister's pilates studio based in Iowa, USA.